What are the health benefits of Kombucha Tea?

-There are so many unique and different health benefits that can come about from drinking kombucha regularly.
+So many unique and different health benefits can come about from drinking kombucha regularly.

 Kombucha tea contains a range of B Vitamins: B1, B2, B6, and B12 which provide the body with energy and helps process fats and proteins, which are vital for your nervous system.